Better season 02/01/25

 Fanning

-Very rapid cleeaning of antennae before flight.
+Very rapid cleaning of antennae before flight.

 a) Diarrhoea streaks